belindal/6.869-final/README.md

 My trained LXMERT checkpoints are available in `snap.zip`.

 The finetuned (no metalearning) LXMERT is in `snap/vqa/vqa_lxr955/BEST.pth`.

+To finetune your own checkpoint, refer to the README.md in the original LXMERT repositiory.

 All other meta-learned checkpoints are under the subfolders in `snap/vqa/*`.

 ## Few-shot Concept Learning